grassLEE/grassLeeBlog/blog/2023/dictionaries-lists-and-more/index.md

 ```
 disc_dict = {'Rincewind the Wizzard': 'Wizard', 'Sir Sam Vimes': 'City Watch', 'Nobby Nobs': 'City Watch', 'Queen Magrat': 'Witch'}
 ```
-Each of our key value pairs are separated by colons and wrapped in quotes... making these entries strings.
+Each of our key value pairs are separated by colons and wrapped in quotes...
+Making these entries strings.

 However, keep in mind that a dictionary can hold multiple value types, including integers, lists, and even other dictionaries.